Generative AI in legal research: Opportunities and risks

 Other GenAI models use closed or defined data sets for responses.
 For various reasons, which are discussed below, these closed systems are better for legal uses.

-To understand the risks and benefits of GenAI, you first need some knowledge of how GenAI works.
+To understand the risks and benefits of GenAI, you first need to know how it works.

 While you don’t necessarily need technical computer science knowledge, you do need a basic conceptual understanding of what the models are doing when they generate answers to your inquiries.